Silarn/EDMC-BioScan/README.md

 ### Persistent Data

 As of version 2.0, BioScan now maintains a database of all relevant system data and scan progress.
-It segments scans and waypoints by commander, if you play with multiple commanders.
+It segments scans, waypoints, and codex data by commander.
 You can safely stop and restart EDMC without losing your data.

 The database file is located within EDMC's data storage directory, where the plugins are located.
 On Windows, this should be `%LOCALAPPDATA%\EDMarketConnector\bioscan.db`.